Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 finally an evaluation of disclosure risks and analytical quality of the candidate data release(s).
-The two main approaches have been *statistical disclosure* control techniques to produce anonymized public use data sets, and controlled access through a *research data center*.
+The two main approaches have been *statistical disclosure* control techniques to produce anonymized public use data sets, and controlled access through a *research data center* [@shlomo2018].

 **Statistical disclosure control techniques**